 c) the defects are due to force majeure, i.e. unusual and unforeseeable circumstances beyond the control of the party by whom it is pleaded, the consequences of which could not have been avoided in spite of all due diligence;

 d) the defects are due to events the organizer or agency in spite of all due diligence, could not foresee or forestall.

 24.1.
 Although not the direct responsibility of the organizer and agency, they are under the obligation to give prompt assistance to a consumer in difficulty.

 24.2.
-There shall be no duty to assistance under the aforementioned paragraph when the defects which occur in the performance of the contract are attributable to any intentional or negligent behaviour of the consumer.
+There shall be no duty to assist under the aforementioned paragraph when the defects which occur in the performance of the contract are attributable to any intentional or negligent behavior of the consumer.

 26.1.
 When the services contracted for are not governed by international conventions:

 a) compensation for any damage other than bodily injury, including moral damage not resulting from bodily injury, and any kind of refund relating to such damages shall be limited to twice the amount of the package;

 b) compensation by the agency for damage arising from incidents of lost or damaged baggage shall be limited to 350 euros.